 Promote empathy for bird friends:

 Wonder together how the birds around your home are doing.
 What do they need and want?
-Many birds travel long distances as they migrate with the changing of the seasons.
-These travelers burn tremendous amounts of energy, and they can really benefit when we put out safe sources of nutrition to support them on their way.
+In the Spring, many birds burn an enormous amount of energy as they build nests and collect food for their babies, and they can really benefit when we put out safe sources of nutrition.
 How we could leave some bird seed for the birds?

 Explore seeds and invite play: